This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 (8 min. walk)

-After crossing the Spreuer Bridge, turn left and then go up Museggstrasse to find the Musegg Wall.
 The wall was built in the 14th century as part of the city’s fortifications.
-Lucerne was an important medieval city, and the wall served to protect it from external threats.
+Lucerne was an important medieval city, and the wall helped to protect it from invaders.

 8. Lion Monument and Park